Crimson Quill’s Appraisal #14

 Anyhoots, Challis smells a rat and, realizing that he needs a travel/mattress companion, joins forces with granddaughter of the deceased Ellie (Stacey Nelkin).
 Together they set off to investigate the suspicious circumstances of his untimely demise and their inquiry leads them directly to the sleepy town of Santa Mira.
 This is also the residence of Silver Shamrock Novelties, a factory run by Conal Cochran (Dan O’Herlihy) and it isn’t long before things take a turn for the decidedly worse.
 We just know that Cochran is up to something and that behind his creepy smile lies a criminal mastermind hell-bent on world domination.
 Moreover, Challis shares our concern, and is just as hell-bent on uncovering the truth (after a dash of harmless coitus naturally).

 Starting with the plain obvious, the inspired casting of my own personal man-crush Atkins bags its first mark straight off the bat.
 1/10.
 The pulsating electronic score swiftly doubles that tally.
 2/10.
 It knows its roots and utilizes the Halloween template cunningly to tell its fable.
 3/10 The aforementioned eye-gouge leaves an interminable stain on the psyche.
 4/10.
-It is alarmingly gory in its uncensored print and the practical FX is both deftly handled and devilishly gruesome.
+It is alarmingly gory in its uncensored print and the practical effects are both deftly handled and devilishly gruesome.
 5/10.
 Wallace demonstrates how to build tension steadily and consistently throughout.
 6/10.
 It provides a surprisingly strong anti-consumerism message, a fact sadly overlooked upon its release.
 7/10.
 It doesn’t shy away from the controversial and makes no bones about redecorating a young boy’s skull as a playground for serpents.
 8/10.
 The closing act is downright masterful and concludes with a truly nerve-shattering ending.
 9/10.
 Indeed it is a single flash of eighties bush away from attaining that elusive perfect score.
+Talk about missing out by a whisker.

 At the very least, I hope my appraisal starts to rebuild this film’s tarnished image after the damage dealt by its poor critical reception.
 I find it downright unforgivable that its IMDb average user score is currently 4.4 and it is obvious that the penny still hasn’t collectively dropped.
 Of all the movies dealt rough justice during the eighties, this one saddens me the most.
 Granted, it may not feature Michael Myers but Season of The Witch is actually very much a true Halloween movie in one key area.
 Wallace’s movie restores the festive night to its witch cult origins and, moreover, does so with considerable aplomb.
 That alone renders it fully deserving of its mantle in my book.
 I pray that one day the rest of the world will cotton on and, if not, then I’ll just keep playing the Silver Shamrock jingle until they do.